Therapeutic Approach

 What is Somatic Therapy?

-Unlike traditional talk therapy alone, somatic therapy explores how your body stores emotional stress.
+Somatic Therapy goes beyond traditional talk therapy by exploring how your body stores emotional stress.
 In a session, you may be guided to:

 Notice physical sensations tied to emotions or memories